anu-sam/Twitter_Phase_1/README.md

 7. Type "mvn install".

-8. If you're running the automation suite from and IDE (eg: Eclipse), make sure you have installed "TestNG"  prior to the execution.
+8. If you're running the automation suite from an IDE (eg: Eclipse), make sure you have installed "TestNG"  prior to the execution.
 Then right-click on "testng.xml" under "src/main/resources" directory, select "Run As" -> "TestNG Suite"

 9. After the test execution, go inside “test-output” folder in the project directory, open the “index.html” file from a web browser.